vinit-solanki/Dockerized-TodoList-App/README.md

-# Dockerized MERN Task Manager
+# Dockerized MERN Task List

-This repository contains a containerized version of a Task Manager application built with the MERN stack (MongoDB, Express, React, Node.js).
+This repository contains a containerized version of a Task List application built with the MERN stack (MongoDB, Express, React, Node.js).

 ## Project Structure